hyphacoop/remote/index.md

 | [Box](https://www.box.com/)              | Free (Individual, 10 GB) |   -          |                                  |
 | [Dropbox](https://www.dropbox.com/)      | Free (Basic, 2 GB) | -            | Minimal storage for free accounts. |

 #### Virtual Events

-Members at Hypha has some experience hosting webinars, running interactive virtual sessions, and setting up livestreams for events.
-If this is something you want to learn more about, email us at hello@hypha.coop.
+Members at Hypha have some experience hosting webinars, running interactive virtual sessions, and setting up livestreams for events.
+If this is something you want to learn more about, email us at [hello@hypha.coop](mailto:hello@hypha.coop).

 Virtual event tools: